-What I think I wanted wasn’t what I truly wanted.
+What I think I wanted wasn’t what I truly desired.

 Now, I define success and self-worth in a completely different way.

-My contribution to my growth and society is my definition of success.
+My contribution to my growth and that of society is my definition of success.

-As for self-worth, it’s based on the true value that I can add to the world.
+As for self-worth, it’s based on the true value I can add to the world.